AMDarter/Extra-WP-CLI-Commands/README.md

   - `--force-delete`: Permanently delete images without moving them to the trash.
 - **Example**: Run `wp extra delete_all_images --force-delete` to permanently delete all images.

-### Command Details

-- **`wp extra help`**: A helpful command to get an overview of what commands are available.
-It is particularly useful for familiarizing new staff with the tools provided by this plugin.
-- **`wp extra delete_all_images`**: This command should be used with caution.
-It is intended for bulk cleanup operations when images in the media library are no longer needed.

 ### Safety Note

 These commands are **powerful** and should be used with care.

 ### Author

 Created by Anthony M. Darter.
-For more plugins or inquiries, visit [https://www.anthonydarter.com](https://www.anthonydarter.com).
+For more plugins or inquiries, visit [https://anthonymdarter.com](https://anthonymdarter.com).

 ### License